edcarp/python-intermediate-esces/_episodes/05-index-slice-subset.md

 {: .language-python}

-**NOTE 1**: with our dataset, we are using integers even when using `loc` because our DataFrame index (which is the unnamed first column) is composed of integers - but Pandas converts these to strings
+**NOTE 1**: with our dataset, we are using integers even when using `loc` because our DataFrame index (which is the unnamed first column) is composed of integers - but Pandas converts these to strings.
+If you had a column of strings that you wanted to index using labels, you need to convert that columun using the `set_index` function

 **NOTE 2**: Labels must be found in the DataFrame or you will get a `KeyError`.